megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Custom Box Data class creation
 ##############################

-SDK provides base class for any Box Data class:
+The SDK provides base class for any Box Data class:

 ::